 There are a few tools to have on hand before you start this process:

-Now that you’ve got everything in place, you can follow these seven steps to keep your dog from making noise at the TV.
+Now that you’ve got everything in place, you can follow these six steps to keep your dog from making noise at the TV.

-How To Stop Your Dog from Barking At The TV (6 Steps)
+How to Stop Your Dog from Barking at the TV

 The first step is to get your dog next to you in front of your TV.
 Pull up videos that you know will elicit a barking response.
 It’s best to pick options that include many potential triggers so that you don’t waste time on commercials or random moments your dog won’t notice.

 The key here is to get your dog used to stimulating images and sounds on the screen.
 While not totally necessary, you may want to have your dog on a leash for the entire process.
-This way, if it lunges toward the TV or try to get away from you, it’s easy to bring it close again.
+This way, if they lunge toward the TV or try to get away from you, it’s easy to bring them close again.

 As you start playing the videos you’ve selected, offer some favorite treats to your pet.
 The presence of their beloved snacks will distract your dog from what’s going on in front of them.
 Be careful to only give the treats when your dog isn’t reacting to the television.
 You don’t want to accidentally reward the behavior you’re trying to stop.